3000 math problems marathon

 The project consists of:

-UPDATE: The previous plan consisted of 2700 math problems from Alcumus, 150 problems from StanfordOnline’s Introduction to Mathematical Thinking and 150 problems from Real Analysis.
+Curriculum Update: The previous plan consisted of 2700 math problems from Alcumus, 150 problems from StanfordOnline’s Introduction to Mathematical Thinking and 150 problems from Real Analysis.

 Watch the Presentation Video